-Now each nearby tile (say $P_2$) is adjacent to three tiles (say $P_3,P_1,P_6$) in the neighborhood tiling.
-The four tiles (say $P_2,P_3,P_1,P_6$) form a mini-tiling.
-We check whether this mini-tiling embeds into the first or the second of Figure \ref{casespecialC}, such that the initial nearby tile is compared with $P_1$ (say $P_2$ is negatively oriented, so that the mini-tiling $P_2,P_3,P_1,P_6$ should be compared with the second picture, such that $P_2$ matches $P_1$ in the picture).
-If everything matches, then the tile can be (but is not necessarily) a $3^5$-tile, and we indicate the tile by ``$3^5$'' in the third of Figure \ref{casespecialC}.
-If there is a mismatch ($P_1,P_6$ mismatch in our example), then the tile must have a vertex of degree $>3$, and we indicate the tile by ``$>3$''.
+The positively oriented tile $T_4$ in the first of Figure \ref{casespecialC} has neighboring tiles $T_3,T_1,T_5$.
+We ask whether it is possible to embed $T_4,T_3,T_1,T_5$ into the first (because $T_4$ is positively oriented) of Figure \ref{casespecialC}, such that $T_4$ is the center tile $T_1$.
+We find the identification of $T_4$ with $T_1$ that keeps $\gamma$ and the orientation exchanges $T_3,T_5$.
+Since $T_3,T_5$ have different orientations, we get a contradiction.
+This means $T_4$ in the first picture cannot be a $3^5$-tile.
+We indicate this by labelling $T_4$ as $>3$ in the third picture.

+The negatively oriented tile $T_3$ in the first of Figure \ref{casespecialC} has neighboring tiles $T_2,T_1,T_4$.
+We ask whether it is possible to embed $T_3,T_2,T_1,T_4$ into the second (because $T_3$ is negatively oriented) of Figure \ref{casespecialC}, such that $T_3$ is the center tile.
+Indeed, this can be done by taking $T_3,T_2,T_1,T_4$ in the first picture to $T_1,T_3,T_2,T_6$ in the second picture, with matching $\gamma$ and orientation.
+This means $T_3$ in the first picture can be a $3^5$-tile.
+We indicate this by labelling $T_3$ as $3^5$ in the third picture.